 People

-LiSA is the result of the work of many people gravitating around the SSV research group, focusing on differnt parts of the library or on one of the frontends developed over the years.
+LiSA is the result of the work of many people gravitating around the SSV research group, focusing on different parts of the library or on one of the frontends developed over the years.